-Miami Golf Course Carts Go Up In Flames
+Suspect Sought In Torching Of Golf Carts At Melreese Golf Course

 This is the same golf course where David Beckham and developer Jorge Mas are planning, should it be approved, a mega soccer complex with a 28-thousand seat stadium, hotels, tech space and more.
 There’s been a highly contentious battle over building the complex on the grounds occupied by the golf course.

-Recently, in a split 3-2 vote, the city’s commission approved the change of use to be on the ballot this November for voter approval.
+Recently, in a split 3-2 vote, the City Commission approved the change of use to be on the ballot this November for voter approval.

 That decision is facing a legal challenge.
 On Tuesday, an emergency hearing was scheduled after a local lawyer filed suit saying the city had violated the charter by not opening up the property for competitive bidding.
 That hearing was reset for next week.